Cleaning Up Your Work Truck Can Impact the Bottom Line

 With the right tools, a well-organized truck can also play a role in technician satisfaction.
 Companies compete not only for customers, but also for qualified service technicians.
 It’s important to implement solutions that help technicians be more efficient and effective on the job.

-Avoid overweight fines and improve safety with a clean truck
+Avoid fines and improve safety with a clean truck

-A cluttered truck poses numerous legal and safety concerns that can impact profitability.
+A cluttered, messy work truck poses numerous legal and safety concerns that can impact profitability.
 In addition, a work truck’s appearance makes an impression on customers’ perceived value of a company.